3 Elements Of A Shower That Make It Ideal For Handicapped Users

 At Forward Day, we’re thrilled that our Shower Bay portable showers contain all of the above-listed elements!
 With Shower Bay, no costly remodeling is necessary.
 The portable showers can be quickly assembled in any room of the home.
 Construction is simple – the unit can easily be snapped together.
 As long as it is near a standard faucet, the pump can be turned on to allow a user in a wheelchair to enjoy a relaxing shower.

 Shower Bay allows wheelchair users to easily roll in and roll out of the shower.
-It provides privacy so that users can restore their senses of dignity and independence.
+It provides privacy so that users can restore their sense of dignity and independence.
 And it is designed to eliminate the risk of injuries to both wheelchair users and their caregivers.
-These portable showers provide warm and gentle running water to give users thorough cleans, unlike sponge baths.
+These portable showers provide warm and gently running water to give users thorough cleans, unlike sponge baths.